Tony-TongZ/Balancing-COVID-19-deaths-and-suicides-in-Japan-A-critical-trade-off-of-the-pandemic/README.md

 The code provided here is intended to reproduce the main empirical analyses and figures reported in the associated manuscript.
 ## Data
-All data files are stored in the `data/` directory.
+All datasets used in this study are publicly available (open data) and are provided in the `data/` directory.

 - `data/raw/`
-  Contains the original data sources used in the analysis (e.g., COVID-19 cases and deaths, suicide counts, population statistics).
+  Contains the original data sources used in the analysis.

 - `data/processed/`
-  Contains processed datasets and intermediate objects generated from the raw data and used for model estimation and visualization.

-If certain data cannot be publicly shared, instructions for access or data sources are documented within the corresponding directory.
+  Contains pre-fitted Bayesian model objects saved as `.rds` files (posterior draws).
+Because MCMC sampling can yield slightly different draws across environments even with the same settings, these files are provided to ensure exact numerical reproduction of the reported results and figures.

 ## Code
 All analysis scripts are written in R and are located in the `code/` directory.
 The scripts are intended to be executed in the following order: